rerdavies/pipedal/docs/Debugging.md

      sudo usermod -a -G pipedal_d *youruserid*

+You will need to reboot your machine to get the group membership change to take effect,or log out and log back in if you can do that.

 Or you can avoid all of this, by configuring the debug instance to use a data folder in your home directory.
 Edit `debugConfig/config.json`: